-Wood et al.'s baseline scenario also estimates that by 2030, there will need to be 0.6 public DC fast EVSE ports and 3.2 public Level 2 EVSE ports per 100 EVs.
-There were approximately 3.8 million EVs on the road in the United States as of June 30, 2023 (Experian Information Solutions 2023b).
-The ratios of public DC fast and Level 2 EVSE ports per 100 EVs in Q2 were 0.4 and 3.2, respectively, including EVSE ports on the Tesla Supercharger and Destination networks (Table 1).
-Using Wood et al.'s estimated ratios of the number of public DC fast and Level 2 EVSE ports per 100 EVs as a proxy for how much infrastructure is sufficient to meet charging needs in 2030, Table 1 suggests that as of Q2, public DC fast and Level 2 EVSE port deployment currently falls short.
-However, roughly 11.5% of the 33 million light-duty EVs in NREL's analysis were on the road as of Q2.
-As the number of EV registrations continues to grow at a faster rate each quarter, and especially if EV adoption levels increase in line with Wood et al.'s study, public EVSE installations will need to ramp up considerably to keep up with demand.
+By 2030, Wood et al.'s baseline scenario also estimates that there will need to be 0.6 public DC fast EVSE ports and 3.2 public Level 2 EVSE ports per 100 EVs.
+As of Sept.
+30, 2023, there were approximately 4.16 million EVs on the road in the United States (Experian Information Solutions 2023b).
+In Q3, the ratios of public DC fast and Level 2 EVSE ports per 100 EVs were 0.4 and 3.0, respectively.
+These ratios include EVSE ports on both the Tesla Supercharger and Destination networks (Table 1).
+Using Wood et al.'s estimated ratios of the number of public DC fast and Level 2 EVSE ports per 100 EVs as a proxy for how much infrastructure is sufficient to meet charging needs in 2030, Table 1 suggests that as of Q3, the deployment of public DC fast and Level 2 EVSE ports falls short.
+However, over 12.6% of the 33 million light-duty EVs in NREL's analysis were on the road as of Q3.
+As EV registrations continue to grow each quarter, and especially if EV adoption levels increase in line with the study by Wood et al., public EVSE installations will need to ramp up significantly to keep up with demand.

 Table 1.
-Current Public EVSE per 100 EVs Versus NREL's Scenario of 2030 Infrastructure

-Requirements in the United States.
+Current Public EVSE per 100 EVs Versus NREL's Scenario of 2030 Infrastructure Requirements in the United States

-Port Level EVSE per 100 EVs in Q2 2023 EVSE per 100 EVs Needed in 2030 To Support 33 Million EVs
+Port Level EVSE per 100 EVs Needed in 2030 To Support 33 Million EVs

 DC fast 0.4 0.6

 Level 2 3.0 3.2